Trump Is Known For Saluting Even Foreign Adversaries

 The video of the incident was played over and over again on news shows and on Twitter.

-“In that encounter, featured in a documentary produced by North Korean state media, Trump makes his way down a row of North Korean officials shaking hands before reaching the country’s defense chief, Gen. No Kwang Chol, who offered Trump a salute as the US president stuck out his hand.
+“In that encounter, featured in a documentary produced by North Korean state media, Trump makes his way down a row of North Korean officials shaking hands before reaching the country’s defense chief, Gen. No Kwang Chol, who offered Trump a salute as the U.S. president stuck out his hand.
 The two then reversed their gestures, with Trump returning a salute, as North Korean leader Kim Jong Un looked on.”

-Trump took a lot of criticism for showing someone in the North Korean military that level of respect with various news sources reminding him that we are still technically at war with the isolated country known for human rights violations.
+Trump took a lot of criticism for showing someone in the North Korean military that level of respect, with various news sources reminding him that we are still technically at war with the isolated country known for human rights violations.

 Trump is practicing his "YES SIR" salute for Putin pic.twitter.com/DgWChU67AN